-HOW THESE PRINCIPLES AND STANDARDS WERE DEVELOPED
+HOW THESE PRINCIPLES & STANDARDS WERE DEVELOPED

-NACSA's Principles & Standards for Quality Charter School Authorizing is based on an enormous body of work, research, and input over many years from authorizers and other experts in this unique field.
-In addition to NACSA's own considerable board, staff, and organizational experience in authorizing, these Principles and Standards are grounded in broad and deep experience collected over the years through:
+NACSA's Principles & Standards for Quality Charter School Authorizing is based on an enormous body of work, research, and input over many years from authorizers and other experts in the field.
+In addition to NACSA's own considerable board, staff, and organizational experience, these Principles & Standards are grounded in broad and deep experience collected over the years through:

-- Multiple national advisory panels and focus groups bringing together experienced authorizers of all types, researchers, and other experts and leaders in the charter movement; - Broad input from NACSA members and other education leaders; and - NACSA's research practice, including in-depth authorizer evaluations, extensive interviews, document and policy analysis, and examination of reported practices and outcomes.
+- Multiple national advisory panels and focus groups bringing together experienced authorizers of all types with researchers and other experts and leaders in the charter movement; - Broad input from NACSA members and other education leaders; - NACSA's research practice, including in-depth authorizer evaluations, extensive interviews, document and policy analysis, and examination of reported practices and outcomes: and - NACSA's learning and development work with new and experienced authorizers.